Eric Ulrich: Coronavirus; Oxiris Barbot

 In early April 2020, he and Democratic New York City Councilman Robert Holden wrote to Mayor de Blasio asking him to relieve Commissioner of Health of the City of New York Oxiris Barbot of her position "before it’s too late," saying her guidance on the coronavirus had been disastrous.

 Other political campaigns

 2012 State Senate election

 In 2012, Ulrich ran for New York State Senate against incumbent Democratic Senator Joseph Addabbo Jr. in Senate district 15.
-While the Queens Republican Party endorsed Juan D. Reyes in the primary, Ulrich prevailed nonetheless.
+Although the Queens Republican Party endorsed Juan D. Reyes in the primary, Ulrich prevailed nonetheless.
 During the campaign, Ulrich criticized Senator Addabbo, who publicly said there was "an understanding" that Resorts World Casino in Queens would hire 70–80% locally from Queens.
 The Daily News found that 61% of the "top tier" positions were held by employees residing in Queens County.
 On Election Day, Ulrich was defeated by Addabbo.

 Potential run for Mayor of New York City, 2017

 Media speculated that Ulrich was a potential challenger to Bill De Blasio in the 2017 mayoral race after his 2013 press conference on an unplowed street in Queens, criticizing the newly elected mayor for his handling of the heavy snowfall.
 Ulrich launched an exploratory committee on May 12, 2016, but ultimately chose not to run.